 “One of the hard things about antidepressants is that we sometimes don’t have a sense of how much they’re helping until we discontinue them and symptoms return.”

-If a woman stops taking antidepressants during pregnancy and her depression relapses, Netherton explained, that leaves the baby exposed to risks associated with both medication and depression.
-“If we restart medications at that point,” she said, “there can be a significant lag time before we can get medications back to a therapeutic dose and they can start to take effect.”
+If a woman stops taking antidepressants during pregnancy and her depression relapses, Netherton explains, that leaves the baby exposed to risks associated with both medication and depression.
+“If we restart medications at that point,” she says, “there can be a significant lag time before we can get medications back to a therapeutic dose and they can start to take effect.”

 If a woman decides to begin antidepressants during pregnancy and then later second-guesses that decision, her doctor may advise her to continue the course of treatment anyway, depending on her medical history and symptoms.